Ersanio/snes-assembly-book/docs/indepth/misc.md

 |Opcode|Full name|Explanation|
 |-|-|-|
 |**WAI**|Wait for interrupt|Halts the SNES CPU until either an NMI or IRQ occurs.|
+Exactly what it says, it halts the SNES CPU until either an NMI or IRQ (both are interrupts) occurs.
+Practically speaking, the opcode loops itself infinitely until an interrupt occurs.

 ## STP
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**STP**|Stop the clock|The 'clock' being the SNES CPU in this case, it halts the CPU completely until either a soft or hard reset occurs.|
+Exactly what it says, it stops the SNES CPU until you hit reset or power cycle the SNES.
+It does lower the power consumption of the SNES, if the couple of cents it'll shave off your power bill means that much to you.

 ## BRK
 |Opcode|Full name|Explanation|